tub-rip/CoCapture/README.md

 ## Contribution

-Contributions are very welcome, for example plugins for other camera vendors.
+Contributions are very welcome, for example plugins for other camera vendors or open issues.
+Just make a PR.